Community Documentation

 During the 'install' phase, modules can for example assert that library or server versions are available or sufficient.
 Note that the installation of a module can happen during installation of Drupal itself (by install.php) with an installation profile or later by hand.
 As a consequence, install-time requirements must be checked without access to the full Drupal API, because it is not available during install.php.
 For localization you should for example use $t = get_t() to retrieve the appropriate localization function name (t() or st()).
 If a requirement has a severity of REQUIREMENT_ERROR, install.php will abort or at least the module will not install.
 Other severity levels have no effect on the installation.
 Module dependencies do not belong to these installation requirements, but should be defined in the module's .info file.

 The 'runtime' phase is not limited to pure installation requirements but can also be used for more general status information like maintenance tasks and security issues.
 The returned 'requirements' will be listed on the status report in the administration section, with indication of the severity level.
-Moreover, any requirement with a severity of REQUIREMENT_ERROR severity will result in a notice on the the administration overview page.
+Moreover, any requirement with a severity of REQUIREMENT_ERROR severity will result in a notice on the administration configuration page.

 Parameters